psykobilliethekid/UkropsCustomerDb/README.md

 - Add a Customer - adds a customer to the database
 - Edit / Delete Customer Information - edit an existing customer's information or delete an existing customer

-Currently uploading just the site without the database - will create a local version later.
+Site runs with a SQL Server Express database that (hopefully!) should be included and deploy with the project when opened.

 Hope to add on Bootstrap to the site before I turn everything in.